-Fat hasn’t always had the best rap – but science is breaking down to build fat back up.
+Fat hasn’t always had the best rap, but we know now, fat is essential in a healthy diet.
 Inside I share five healthy fats to buy today and why you should.

 Pantry-staple lists can feel a bit overwhelming – at least in my book.
 Becoming just one more health standard you have to reach, one more thing you have to manage.
-Let me preface this and say, I don’t want this to be another standard you have to reach but freedom to help you see how these five staples can be the boost what your diets have been needing.
+Let me preface this and say, I don’t want this to be another standard you have to reach but freedom to help you see how these five staples can boost your diet.

 While I may call them my superfoods, honestly, I prefer them for the extra crunch and boost of micronutrients they provide my body.
-Which is all a ‘superfood’ is—food’s which are higher in vitamins and minerals than most other foods.
+But a ‘superfood’ is technically a food naturally higher in vitamins and minerals than most other foods.

 1. Chia Seeds